DeustoPWEB2019/communicating-using-markdown/course-overview.md

 In this PR, you'll learn lists and emojis.
 You'll also list a few details in your resume!

 :point_down: _These are expandable dialogues!
-Click to open and see more information._
+Haz clic en to open and see more information._

 <details>
   <summary>Emoji</summary>